 This guide provides educators with a structure for planning a service-learning project that is meaningfully immersed into the classroom curriculum.

 Quality Assessment Rubric

 Reflect on the quality of service-learning practice in local projects.
-This rubric is based research conducted by Shelley Billig on the elements that must be present in high quality service-learning projects to achieve maximum impact on students.
+This rubric evaluates the elements that must be present in high quality service-learning projects to achieve maximum impact on students.

 Building Coordinator Application